 The main risk areas arising from the above contracts relate to allocation of the Company's assets by the Portfolio Manager, and the performance of administrative, registration and custodial services.
 These could lead to various consequences including the loss of the Company's assets, inadequate returns to shareholders and loss of investment trust status.
+Cyber security risks could lead to breaches of confidentiality, loss of data records and inability to make investment decisions.

 Each of the contracts were entered into after full and proper consideration of the quality and cost of services offered, including the financial control systems in operation in so far as they relate to the affairs of the Company.
 All of the above services are subject to ongoing oversight of the Board and the performance of the principal service providers is reviewed on a regular basis.
+The Company's key service providers report periodically to the Board on their procedures to mitigate cyber security risks.